shubhamnar93/passwordManager/README.md

 This code help you to create, store, and manage your passwords locally in your computer

-1. `password_generator.py`: it return passwodr of random size having random number of random letter, symbol and number and copy it to clipboard
+1. `password_generator.py`: it return password of random size having random number of random letter, symbol and number and copy it to clipboard

 2. `password_manager.py`: it recieves website, email, password and put it in json file